Worth School: History

 In November 2011 a 13-year-old pupil, William Avery-Wright, died in a road accident on the B2110 Paddockhurst Road while crossing unsupervised.
 His funeral was held in the Abbey Church in December of that year.
 Subsequently, the bereaved family have been critical of the school and in January 2014 the Conservative MP for Wealden, Charles Hendry, called for the resignation of the school's Headmaster, Gino Carminati, and Chair of Governors, Alda Andreotti.

 In September 2012 a new building for the boys boarding house, St Bede's, was opened in a woodland setting near the school golf course.
 Designed by architects Miller Bourne (Hove), the building houses 60 boarders, along with a housemaster's family house and a flat for a residential tutor.
 The St Bede's building won the 2012 Sussex Heritage Trust Award in the large commercial category.

 In June 2013 in co-operation with The Jesuit Institute, the school was host to an educational conference on the Identity and Mission of Catholic Schools.
 Attracting over 40 international participants, the two-day event focused on sustaining and developing the ethos of Catholic schools.
 This was the first time that schools in the UK from the Benedictine and Jesuit traditions of education had co-operated in such a manner.
 Later in the same year, the school opened a pedestrian footbridge across the B2110 Paddockhurst Road, better linking its main site with its nearby playing fields.
 Because the school is in the High Weald Area of Outstanding Natural Beauty the bridge was designed so that its impact is minimised.

 Detail of the Whitehead Room at Worth School.

 In August 2015 Stuart McPherson (an Eton College former housemaster) assumed the leadership of the school community as head master.
 McPherson is the school's third lay Head Master, and, by co-incidence, its third Australian Head.

 In 2017 the National College for Teaching and Leadership banned David Brown indefinitely from teaching.
 Brown, then a part-time singing teacher at the school had an affair with a sixth-form pupil in 2015.
 It was reported that Brown, had messaged the student encouraging her to take drugs in order to improve the sexual side of their relationship, and sending her images containing nudity.

 In the summer of 2019 a former student, Michael Spencer, made a gift of £6.25 million for the school to build a new sixth form centre, which opened in April 2022.
 In July 2022, the building won a Sussex Heritage Trust award.
 In the summer of 2025, work was completed on a £2.5 million science extension, a project which includes three new science classrooms.

 In October 2024, Worth was named Boarding School of the Year at the Independent Schools of the Year awards.

+In November 2025, Ben Pennington was announced as the new Head from September 2026, replacing Stuart McPherson who left to become Head at Sydney Grammar School..